kenankarahan/kenankarahan/README.md

 ###
 <div align="left">
-  <p>Hello, I'm Kenan Karahan.
+  <p>Hello everyone, I'm Kenan Karahan.
 Driven by my passion for technology and problem-solving, I am on a fast-paced journey in the fields of software development and cybersecurity.
 Today, I combine the knowledge I've gained in both areas to create secure and efficient software solutions.</p>

   <p>I have honed my skills by working on security-focused projects and solving challenges on CTF (Capture The Flag) platforms.
 These experiences have deepened my expertise in cybersecurity.</p>